-What you need to include in your homemaking schedule
+What to include in your homemaking schedule

 Let’s be clear, your homemaking schedule isn’t just when you’re going to bake cookies or when you need to vacuum the floors.
 Your homemaking schedule is going to be your blueprint for an organized life.

 You’ll want to include the following things in your schedule:

 - Appointments and commitments for you, your kids, and spouse.